zitadel/terraform-provider-zitadel/docs/resources/organization_domain.md

 page_title: "zitadel_organization_domain Resource - terraform-provider-zitadel"
 subcategory: ""
 description: |-
-  Resource representing a domain of an organization in ZITADEL.
+  Domain of an organization, using the org/v2 API.
+Requires ZITADEL 4.x.
+For 3.x compatibility use zitadel_domain.
 ---

 # zitadel_organization_domain (Resource)

-Resource representing a domain of an organization in ZITADEL.
+Domain of an organization, using the org/v2 API. **Requires ZITADEL 4.x.** For 3.x compatibility use `zitadel_domain`.

 ## Example Usage